10 Push Press Alternatives For Improving Pressing Power

 - Press the bar to full extension overhead.

-- Lower the bar back down to under the chin and repeat until all reps are completed.
+- Lower the bar back down to under the chin and repeat.

 Coaching Points